keelancook/missions-center/for-faculty/mission-trips-faculty/prospectus-checklist.md

 - [ ] Total cost per person (to the CGCS, not what a student might pay)
 - [ ] Justification for selected location and target audience
 - [ ] Justification if not working with Company or NAMB
 - [ ] Trip's purpose.
-Specific details needed as this is used to promote the trips.
+Specific details are needed, as this is used to promote the trips.
 - [ ] Strategy outline
-- [ ] Visa Information (Do those entering need a visa, and if so what is the cost?)
+- [ ] Visa Information (Do those entering need a visa, and if so, what is the cost?)
 - [ ] Immunization information
-- [ ] Flight information (Proposed itinerary and cost)
+- [ ] Flight information (proposed itinerary and cost)
 - [ ] Housing Costs
 - [ ] Food Costs
 - [ ] In-Country/On the Ground Travel Costs